ShivaBsnt/ShivaBsnt.github.io/_posts/2025-07-24-How-to-Connect-a-Domain-on-Cloudflare-to-AWS-EC2-Instance.md

 ---
-title: "⚡ How to Connect a Domain on Cloudflare to AWS EC2 Instance"
+title: "How to Connect a Domain on Cloudflare to AWS EC2 Instance"
 categories: "Cloudfare"
 tags:
   - "Cloudflare"